pylattice/pyLattice/README.md

 # pyLattice
-A python library for advanced Lattice Light-Sheet image analysis
+A python library for advanced lattice light-sheet image analysis